- Getting started

 - To add a new queue, click Add Queue.
 Respectively, to edit an existing queue, click More Actions > Edit for the desired queue.
 The Create/Update Queue page opens.

-In the Retention policy section, select the outcome of your policy from the Action dropdown menu.
+the outcome of your policy from the Action dropdown menu.

 To delete queue items, but keep their information, read the steps in the Archiving queue items section.